Frederik IV, King of Denmark and Norway

 Fredensborg Palace; Credit – By Glån – https://www.flickr.com/photos/84554176@N00/5251098650/sizes/o/in/photostream/, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=12668133

-Frederik IV was interested in Italian architecture and traveled to Italy several times and so he had two palaces built in the Italian Baroque style.
+Frederik IV was interested in Italian architecture and traveled to Italy several times and had two palaces built in the Italian Baroque style.
 Frederiksberg Palace, located in Frederiksberg, close to Copenhagen, was built 1699 – 1735 and served as the Danish royal family’s summer residence until the mid-19th century.
 It was vacant for several years but since 1869, it has been the home of the Royal Danish Military Academy.
 Fredensborg Palace built 1720 – 1726, is located on Lake Esrum in Fredensborg on the island of Zealand in Denmark.
 Today, it is the Danish royal family’s spring and autumn residence and is often the site of state visits and family events in the Danish royal family.

 Elisabeth Helene von Vieregg; Credit – Wikipedia